Committees — Set 6

 Correct Answer: D. High Level Expert Group

-The High Level Expert Group (HLEG) recommended universal health coverage for all citizens.
-It advocated for increasing public health spending to 2.5% of the GDP.
-This report shaped the current government's focus on healthcare infrastructure.
+• **High Level Expert Group** = The High Level Expert Group (HLEG) recommended universal health coverage for all citizens and advocated increasing public health spending to 2.5% of GDP. • **2.5% of GDP** — This report shaped the current government's focus on healthcare infrastructure and the National Health Policy 2017. • 💡 Wrong-option analysis: Srinath Reddy Committee: related to a different health commission; NITI Aayog Working Group: a subsequent body for implementation; Alok Kumar Committee: not specifically associated with this health policy framework.